UCSBCarpentry/2020-06-03-UCSB-LibCarp/_episodes/15-scrapy.md

 ~~~
 {: .source}

+> ## Don't include `http://` when running `scrapy genspider`
+>
+> The current version of Scrapy (1.3.2 - February 2017) apparently only expects URLs without
+> `http://` when running `scrapy genspider`.
+If you do include the `http` prefix, you might
+> see that the value in `start_url` in the generated spider will have that prefix twice, because
+> Scrapy appends it by default.
+This will cause your spider to fail.
+Either run `scrapy genspider`
+> without `http://` or check the resulting spider so that it looks like the code above.
+>
+{: .callout}

 We just need to replace `<SCRAPER NAME>` with the name we want to give our spider and `<START URL>` with
 the URL we want to spider to crawl.
 In our case, we can type: